LaunchCodeEducation/liftoff-assignments/P2-Project_Outline/README.md

 ### Features
 * **Member signup:** Users will be able to create accounts and pay their membership dues via PayPal.
-Will include email validation and verify dues payment with PayPal before adding member to the database.
+Will include email validation and verify dues are paid with PayPal before adding member to the database.

 * **Email confirmation:** A confirmation email will be sent with a link to confirm member